aaronwolfeaaron/MechaCar_Statistical_Analysis/README.md

 ### Briefly summarize your interpretation and findings for the t-test results.
 Include screenshots of the t-test to support your summary.
 The overall T-test results and the three lot T-tests (all shown above) do not present statistically significant findings.
 The only T-test finding that *may* show a statistical significance is that of Lot 3, although it is still technically within the commonly held threshold of 0.05 with a p-value at 0.04168.

+## Study Design: MechaCar vs Competition

+### Write a short description of a statistical study that can quantify how the MechaCar performs against the competition.
+In your study design, think critically about what metrics would be of interest to a consumer: for a few examples, cost, city or highway fuel efficiency, horse power, maintenance cost, or safety rating.

+### What metric or metrics are you going to test?

+### What is the null hypothesis or alternative hypothesis?

+### What statistical test would you use to test the hypothesis?
+And why?

+### What data is needed to run the statistical test?